aloy5555/how-to-setup-controls/README.md

-# Remote PS2 Control with PS4 Controller (Without Streaming)
+# Remote PS2 Control with PS4 Controller

-This repository provides a step-by-step guide for setting up remote control of a PlayStation 2 (PS2) located in one country using a PS4 controller connected to a laptop in another country.
+This repository provides a step-by-step guide for setting up remote control of a PlayStation 2 (PS2) using a PS4 controller connected to a laptop.
 The setup involves:
 - Relaying PS4 controller inputs over the internet to the PS2.
 - Using a hardware and software relay system to enable remote control.